Languages of Costa Rica: Extinct and formerly spoken languages

 An indigenous language map of Costa Rica, pre-Spanish arrival.

 Prior to the 9th century, only languages of the Chibchan family were spoken in Costa Rica.
-The extinct Huetar language, probably affiliated with the Chibchan family, served as the lingua franca for the interior of Costa Rica and was considered by the Spanish upon their arrival to be the "general language" of all Costa Rica.
+The extinct Huetar language, affiliated with the Chibchan family, served as the lingua franca for the interior of Costa Rica and was considered by the Spanish upon their arrival to be the "general language" of all Costa Rica.

 Historically, the range of the still-living Rama language also extended south into northern Costa Rica, where the Maléku language was also spoken.
 Boruca, an Isthmic Chibchan language, was formerly spoken across the southern Pacific slope while Bribri and Cabécar speakers inhabited the northern Atlantic slope.
 An unknown language, known only as the lengua de Paro, was also spoken on the western coast of the Gulf of Nicoya.

 During the 9th century, speakers of the now-extinct Oto-Manguean language Chorotega controlled most of northeast Costa Rica.
 Other Mesoamerican peoples penetrated Costa Rican territory.

 The Nahua speakers known as Nicarao, named after their cacique of the same name, lived in enclaves in Guanacaste Province as well as near the delta of the Sixaola River, speaking a dialect closer to nuclear Nahuatl in Mexico than to the Pipil of El Salvador and Nicaragua.

-At the beginning of the 21st century, two Costa Rican indigenous languages became extinct.
-Térraba, a variety of the Téribe language, was spoken in the indigenous reserve of Térraba in the southeast of Puntarenas province.
-Until its recent extinction, Boruca was spoken in the Boruca and Curré reserves in the southeast of Puntarenas province.
+At the beginning of the 21st century, Boruca was spoken in the Boruca and Curré reserves in the southeast of Puntarenas province.
+A few semi-speakers remain in the community.